 The coefficients for the boxscore component are as follows in that PIPM writeup page.

 Through our stabilization we modify this box score prior for the next steps of our LEBRON calculations.

-To deal with smaller minute players from previous year and better process data for future seasons to help determine if high performance on a small sample is noise or real, we’ll be stabilizing/padding data by combining a technique outlined by Kostya Medvedovsky here with Synergy usage data translating to offensive roles as developed by Todd Whitehead.
+To deal with smaller minute players from previous year and better process data for future seasons to help determine if high performance on a small sample is noise or real, we’ll be stabilizing/padding data by combining a technique outlined by Kostya Medvedovsky here with our Offensive Archetypes, which label players based on their jobs on offense.

 What this approach does is determine the volume at which each box score statistic stabilizes (and becomes a good indicator of performance rather than noise).
 A tiny sample of outlier performance won’t get the math’s full buy-in, but sustained performance over a higher sample will be respected by the math.

 Incorporating role allows us to treat the expected values component of that math with a bit more common sense.
 An Off-Screen Shooter, operating via pin downs and flare screens often for 3-point looks, won’t use the same average value in their calculations as a Roll & Cut Big, who does their work at the rim and rarely (if ever) takes 3-point shots.